sparekh14/Personal-Portfolio/README.md

-# **Tej Suklikar’s Portfolio**
+# **Samarth Parekh's Portfolio**

-Welcome to my personal portfolio—a space where I showcase my latest work, technical skills, and the projects I’ve brought to life.
-Thanks for stopping by.
+Welcome to my personal portfolio, where I showcase my latest work, technical skills, and the projects I have developed.

 ## **About Me**

-Hi, I'm **Tej Suklikar**.
+Hi, I'm **Samarth Parekh**.
 I’m passionate about using technology to create effective, real-world solutions that drive meaningful impact.
-Outside of coding, I enjoy soccer, golf, working out, and spending time with my dog, Beau.
+I enjoy playing soccer, going to the gym, hanging out with friends, and reading novels.
+I am also a huge fan of movies and love discovering plots that stay with me.

 ## **About This Website**

-This site offers a comprehensive view of my professional journey and the work I’ve done.
+This site offers a comprehensive view of my professional journey and the work I have done.
 Built with modern web technologies, it includes:

 - **Responsive Design**: Optimized for seamless viewing across all devices.
 - **Interactive Features**: Smooth transitions and animations for an engaging experience.